Choosing the right garden gravel doesn’t have to be difficult.

-Too, a thick layer of stone placed over a planting bed may raise temperatures enough to burn tender plant roots below.
-While flame weeding over stone may be possible in some situations, running a flame weeder around plants may burn and even kill your garden.
+Too, a thick layer of stone placed over a planting bed may raise temperatures.
+And that mayburn tender plant roots below.
+While flame weeding over stone may be possible , running a flame weeder around plants may burn and kill your garden.

-Should I put landscape fabric under my gravel?
+Should I put landscape fabric under my garden gravel?

-Covering the earth with landscape fabric and topping it with gravel path or patio is just asking for a twisted ankle or worse injury.
+Covering the earth with landscape fabric and topping it with gravel path or patio is just asking for a twisted ankle or worse.
 That fabric is slippery.
 Stone on top just gets more slippery.
 Angular gravel that should compact into a safer walking layer, won’t tighten up over fabric.
 And round pebbles will roll worse than ever on that slick surface.
 Plus, in the wet season, water may end up pooling or sheeting in runoff streams when it can’t readily pass through fabric to the soil below.